shriyakalakata/big-data-junior-professional-tennis/README.md

 spark-shell --deploy-mode client
 ```

+### Important Note:
+The paths in our code files might be different from what you need to put.
+For example, we have ``` val file = "tennis_merged_final/part-00000-baea738d-95aa-4f4b-b952-02b19f4e3fbe-c000.csv"``` and

 ### Data Cleaning, Profiling, and Merging
 1. **Data cleaning and profiling for `match_stats`**:
     * Use  `data_ingest/match_stats/` as your input data